siddMahen/npp/README.md

 	}).listen(8000);

 The code above simply gets the tag whose id is `epictag`, and adds "Examples are epic!" as it's inner html.
+The new HTML is then written to `res` and to the client.

 Note the `nppdom.done()` method, which is required to tell `npp` your done editing the page.